yanuartadityan/yanuartadityan.github.io/_posts/tips/2018-10-26-show-current-dir-agnoster.md

 tags: [tips, macos, terminal]
 ---

-::Agnoster:: is one of the simplest and cleaner theme for your *oh-my-zsh* mod for your ZSH.
+`Agnoster` is one of the simplest and cleaner theme for your *oh-my-zsh* mod for your ZSH.
 However, having the entire *pwd* shown in your prompt would make the terminal less efficient.

 To begin with, add these lines in your *.zshrc*: